The morning after the first debate of the governor's race, and six days before mail ballots go out, Meg Whitman woke up to a candidate's nightmare.

 "Everything Gloria Allred is saying is a lie," Whitman told reporters during a campaign appearance at Cisco Systems in San Jose.
 She added that Diaz was "being manipulated, and I'm sorry for that."

-Allred's allegation that Whitman ignored requests from federal officials to determine Diaz's immigration status could upend what has been a campaign juggernaut -- provoking charges that Whitman has
+Allred's allegation that Whitman ignored requests from federal officials to determine Diaz's immigration status could upend what has been a campaign juggernaut -- provoking charges that Whitman has been hypocritical on immigration, broke the law and sought to cover up her misdeeds.

 On the campaign trail, and as recently as Tuesday night's debate with Brown, Whitman has called for tougher sanctions against employers who hire illegal workers.